yannic-chen/Text-Classification/README.md

 ## Categorizer.py

 The Categorizer.py is a GUI software, made with Tkinter, that makes the manual classification of the "Gold" news inside the "to_classify" folder easier and faster.
-Given the soure folder in the text file (i.e. "to_classify"), it pickes the first articles and displays the text.
+Given the folder path (absolute path) where the text files are located, it pickes the first articles and displays the text.
 After reading through the article summary text, the user decides to categorize them as **positive**, **negative** or nothing (**delete**).
 For the setup here, the articles will be moved to the respective folder. "pos" for positive articles and "neg" for negative articles.
 The Delete button removes the article.

 *The output location of the positive and negative articles can be changed manually inside the code.*